civican/legisinfo/42-1/bills/C-23/bill_text.md

 ### Section 117.071

-Despite any other provision of this Act, but subject to section 117.1, no **preclearance officer**, as defined in section 5 of the `Preclearance Act, 2016`, is guilty of an offence under this Act or the `Firearms Act` by reason only that the preclearance officer
+Despite any other provision of this Act, but subject to section 117.1, no preclearance officer, as defined in section 5 of the `Preclearance Act, 2016`, is guilty of an offence under this Act or the `Firearms Act` by reason only that the preclearance officer

 possesses a firearm, a prohibited weapon, a restricted weapon, a prohibited device or any prohibited ammunition in the course of or for the purpose of their duties or employment;